The Bugle: Reception

 The Bugle has received many positive mentions in the media.
 A review by American blog Frozen Toothpaste described the podcast in a 2007 review as "a usually delightful, witty and deadpan satire".
 Computing website Philosophical Geek praised The Bugle for its unique wit, saying that the reviewer found himself "laughing too hard to concentrate on anything else".
 The Bugle, according to The Nerd Rage Blog, is "a thing of beauty" and "is quite simply, hilarious".
 Zaltzman's "bullshit facts" are complimented, as is Oliver's "biting sarcasm".
 BBC Comedy review show What's So Funny described The Bugle as the benchmark in satire, in an episode dated 27 May 2011.

 The podcast has continued to gain positive press coverage in the "Season 4" era, a Financial Times review of its earliest episodes opining that "Anyone wondering if The Bugle would be a damp squib without Oliver needn’t have worried."
-More recently, there has been particular praise for the show's most frequent 'guest host' Alice Fraser.
-The Spectator stated Fraser "vibes perfectly with Zaltzman’s hyper-articulate and anarchic style", whilst Narc Magazine reviewed her live performance as "captivating, landing her punch lines every time with surreptitious asides into the mic, while Zaltzman whips factual news into delightful, fantastical nonsense, leaving you questioning what was real and what was not."
+More recently, there has been particular praise for the show's most frequent guest host Alice Fraser.
+The Spectator said Fraser "vibes perfectly with Zaltzman’s hyper-articulate and anarchic style", whilst Narc Magazine reviewed her live performance as "captivating, landing her punch lines every time with surreptitious asides into the mic, while Zaltzman whips factual news into delightful, fantastical nonsense, leaving you questioning what was real and what was not."